Setup

 - Copy the

-folder to your project's root folder. - Add
+/includesfolder to your project's root folder. - Add

-file. - For any middlewares, add
+#include "path/to/includes/crow.h"to your.cppfile. - For any middlewares, add

-#include "path/to/includes/middlewares/some_middleware.h"
+#include "path/to/includes/middlewares/some_middleware.h".

 Single header file

-, you can skip to step 4.
+If you've downloaded crow_all.h, you can skip to step 4.

 - Make sure you have python 3 installed.